 Q: What time do the buses depart from Austin to return to my Start location on Sunday?

-Passenger Buses travel to all three start sites (Tully Stadium, Rhodes Stadium and Waller Stadium) on Sunday.
-The schedule of departure times will be posted soon.
+Passenger Buses travel to all three start sites (Energy Corridor Park Row, Rhodes Stadium and Waller Stadium) on Sunday.

 Q: How much is the bus back to Houston?

 Transportation from the Finish Line on Sunday is available for riders and bikes to Energy Corridor Park Row, Waller and Rhodes Stadiums for $35 advance online purchase through April 1 or $50 online purchase starting April 2 or on-site at the bus depot area (on-site ticket purchase is subject to availability).
 Transportation fee is payable by credit card or check.